-increasing in you, it makes you to be neither useless nor unfruitful in the real knowledge1 of our Lord Jesus Christ.
-9 For he who lacks these things is blind, being so myopic, having forgotten the cleansing from his past sins.2
+these things existing and increasing in you, it makes you to be neither useless nor unfruitful in the real knowledge1 of our Lord Jesus Christ.
+9 For he who lacks these things is blind, being so myopic, having forgotten the cleansing from his past sins.2 this to be the point of the "increasing" in verse 8.

-10 Therefore, brothers, you should be all the more diligent to make your calling and election sure,3 for if you do these things you will never stumble.4 11 Because in this way you will be granted the abundant entrance5 into the unending kingdom of our Lord and Savior, Jesus Christ.6
+10 Therefore, brothers, you should be all the more diligent to make your calling and election sure,3 for if you do